joernio/joern/docs/content/querying/_index.md

 ```

 This query returns the number of nodes in the graph, that is, the size
-of the list obtained containing all nodes.
+of the list obtained containing all of the nodes.
 Since converting to lists
 is such a common operation, we have introduced the shorthand `.l` for
 `.toList`.
 The previous query can thus also be written as: